ttencate/aoc2016/README.md

-# Advent of Code 2016
+# Polyglot Advent of Code 2016

 [Advent of Code 2016](http://adventofcode.com/2016) is a programming contest, in which a new puzzle comes online every day from 1 until 25 December.
 These are my solutions to the puzzles.

-At some point I thought it would be fun to do each in a different language, but I'm not sure I'll have the time to learn a few new ones.
-I have a few solutions in Python already, so I'd have to port those.
+As an additional challenge, I'm solving each day's puzzle in a different programming language.

 Languages I might still use, roughly in order of decreasing preference (based both on what I know, and what might be suitable for such puzzles):